sinar.htm

 LENSBOARDS

 Over 100 lensboards in stock.
 I can probably supply you with just about any lensboard you need.
 I can bore the center hole to size.
 I have recessed lensboards, extension lensboards, aperture control lensboards, green Norma lensboards.
-Black lensboards with #0, #1, or #3 hole sizes are $75 each.
-Adaptor lensboards are listed below.
-Call about anything else.
+Black lensboards with #0, #1, or #3 hole sizes are $75 each when in stock.
+Some of the more unusual lensboards are listed below.
+Email about anything else.
+Keep in mind that a lensboard that is ready for your specific needs is the most valuable lensboard to you.
+A lensboard with no hole or a small hole may be bored out to a larger size, but a lensboard already bored to the size you need does not need that work and is therefore more valuable to you.

 Recessed lensboard, largest practical square recess in black P lensboard, ~1" depth of recess, drilled for Copal 0, a GLENNVIEW product, $600.
 Note that a Hasselblad back will fit within the recess.
 Even the newer larger megapixel and larger CCD digital backs are a lot smaller than view camera film backs--requiring shorter lenses to achieve the same angle of view.
 Recessed lensboards are becoming a necessity for the lenses.
 Could they also be used to place those digital backs closer to the lens?
 This and 5 others like it have been sold.
 I can make another.